MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/development/cannot-make-remote-connection-clr-trigger.md

 ## Symptoms

-When you deploy a CLR trigger that access data from a remote SQL Server using Windows authentication after impersonating the user account using WindowsImpersonationContext, you will get the following error message when the trigger is executed.
+When you deploy a CLR trigger that access data from a remote SQL Server using Windows authentication after impersonating the user account using `WindowsImpersonationContext`, you will get the following error message when the trigger is executed.

 > Msg 6522, Level 16, State 1, Procedure mytrigger, Line 1
  A .NET Framework error occurred during execution of user-defined routine or aggregate "mytrigger":